List of Kentucky supplemental roads and rural secondary highways (400–499): KY 416

 Kentucky Route 416 is a 24.477 mi rural secondary highway in southern Henderson County.
 The highway extends from US 41 Alt. at Tunnel Hill east to a dead end at the Green River east of Hebbardsville.
 KY 416 heads east from US 41 Alt. and meets the southern ends of KY 1217 (Pruitt–Agnew Road) and KY 1299.
 The highway crosses Canoe Creek and enters the city of Robards at its intersection with KY 283.
 KY 416 intersects a CSX's Henderson Subdivision rail line in the center of Robards, and the route crosses Grane Creek and intersects US 41 on the east side of the city.
 East of Robards, the highway has a diamond interchange with I-69 (Pennyrile Parkway) and, just east of the interchange, meets the north end of KY 2096 (Alcan–Aluminum Road).

 KY 416 continues northeast through Niagara, where it briefly runs concurrently with KY 136, and through Coraville, where the route crosses Cash Creek and meets the east end of KY 520 (Upper Delaware Road).
 East of Coraville, the highway crosses Lick Creek and briefly runs concurrently with KY 1078.
 KY 416 has a four-loop-ramp interchange with the Audubon Parkway south of Hebbardsville.
 North of the parkway in the village center, the highway turns east at its junction with KY 351 (Zion Road).
 KY 416 briefly parallels the parkway before reaching its terminus at a dead end on the left bank of the Green River north of the parkway's bridge across the river.

 KY 417

 Kentucky Route 417 is a 6.160 mi rural secondary highway in central Green County.
 The highway begins at Main Street—which carries US 68, KY 61, and KY 70—at the south end of downtown Greensburg.
 KY 417 heads southeast along Columbia Avenue, which passes through an S-curve and becomes Legion Park Road, which passes to the south of Green County High School.
 The highway leaves the city of Greensburg and passes Green County American Legion Park before it crosses the Green River.
 East of the river, KY 417 turns south onto Blowing Springs Road, which the route follows to its eastern terminus at Grissom Road, from which Blowing Springs Road continues as a county highway.

+History

+KY 417 was formerly part of KY 487.

+The original KY 417 ran from KY 84 west of Lebanon northwest to C. Campbell Road; this was decommissioned by 1955, and is now obliterated.

+Another KY 417 ran from KY 227 near Hessler northeast to KY 1883; this was removed by 1977, and is now KY 3103.